kristinemlarson/gnssrefl/README.md

 from the end of the day.
 This is not sensible - and it will reject this arc nominally for being far too long.
 Really it is rejecting it because it is non-physical.

+The code tries to find all eligible arcs between elevation angles **e1 (emin)** and **e2 (emax)**.
+Why?
+In my experience you don't want to use an arc that only goes from 5-10 degrees if you are trying to use all arcs between 5 and 25 degrees.
+The same is true for small arcs at higher elevation angles (20-25).
+However, you don't want to be too strict, so there is a QC setting called **ediff**.
-The second hidden QC setting is called "ediff."
-If you specify emin and emax for your arcs, quickLook will allow you to use arcs that are within (emin +ediff) and (emax - ediff).
+The default is 2 degrees.
+For a given emin and emax for your arcs, <code>quickLook</code> will allow you to use arcs that are at least within this amount in degrees, i.e.
+(emin +ediff) and (emax - ediff).
 The net result of this QC setting default is to make it less likely you will try to use a very short arc.
-The default value is set to 2 degrees.
 Although this cannot be changed for <code>quickLook</code>, you can change it in <code>gnssir</code> in your json file.
+If you want <code>gnssir</code> to use everything, just make **ediff** very large.

 <code>quickLook -screenstats True</code> provides more information to the screen
 about why arcs have been rejected.